Why I Swapped My Miss England Crown For Scrubs To Fight COVID-19

 But that all changed when COVID-19 hit her hometown.
 With thousands of confirmed deaths from the novel coronavirus, the U.K. faced a lockdown in late March.
 Upon hearing from her colleagues of the devastating reality in hospitals, Mukherjee decided to return to the U.K. and swap her crown for scrubs.
 As she prepares to return to the frontline, she opened up to Refinery29 about this crucial decision.
 The following interview was told to Thatiana Diaz and edited for length and clarity.

 Pageants weren't really my idea.
 When I was about 16 or 17, I accidentally landed in the modeling industry after being scouted.
-It worked as a side job while I was studying to become a doctor.
-I was able to work modeling around my heavy medical school schedule.
+It worked as a side job while I was studying to become a doctor, because I was able to work modeling around my heavy medical school schedule.

 Then, it was my mom's idea for me to take part in the Miss India pageant in 2015.
 She know that from when I was young, I was a chatterbox, and I loved being on the stage and in front of people.
 The pageantry industry is huge in India, and they've had many actresses and celebrities come from it.
 My mom wanted me to give it a go, and I actually qualified for the semifinals as an overseas Indian.
 But that would've meant having to leave my studies for a couple of months to compete there, and I wouldn't have been able to meet my attendance criteria.
 I didn't want to take that risk.